 Hope you’ll try this out for your pup.
 This can be a great healthy alternative to fries for dogs!

-Answer: In general, sweet potatoes are good.
+In general, sweet potatoes are good.
 But frying it would mean putting oil and salt.
-So, it’ll be okay if you can make sweet potato fries without oil and salt.
+So, making sweet potato fries without oil and salt will be okay.